elijahhampton/hyperliquid-rs/README.md

 # hyperliquid-rs

-A production-grade Rust SDK for [Hyperliquid](https://hyperliquid.xyz), the high-performance perpetuals decentralized exchange.
+A unofficial Rust SDK for [Hyperliquid](https://hyperliquid.xyz), the high-performance perpetuals decentralized exchange.
 Built with type safety in mind and async-first architecture.

 ## Project Status